-The statistics regarding Group B Strep are quite alarming, it affects nearly one in two thousand births in the UK, sadly resulting in death in approximately 10% of cases.
+The statistics regarding Group B Strep are quite alarming.
+It affects nearly one in two thousand births in the UK, sadly resulting in death in approximately 10% of cases.

-Group B Streptococcus is a bacterium which is usually harmless and natural; it is carried by many.
+Group B Streptococcus is a bacterium that is usually harmless and natural; it is carried by many.
 It usually lives inside the digestive system and in the vagina.
 Because of this, there is a small risk that the bacteria can be passed to babies during pregnancy and birth.

-It is, therefore, important that mothers carrying GBS are identified so that they can be given the correct treatment, so they do not pass the infection on to their baby.
+It is, therefore, important that mothers carrying GBS are identified so that they can be given the correct treatment so they do not pass the infection on to their baby.